When was the last time you sent an SMS in your personal capacity? Chances are that it’s been a while. Now, think about how…

 ‘Aiming for $2.5m revenue’

 Cambridge said last year Sun Exchange’s sales revenue exceeded $800 000.
-In contrast, the startup’s revenue was as he put it “just shy” of $40 000.
+In contrast, the startup’s revenue the previous year was as he put it “just shy” of $40 000.
 “So that is a 20x increase.
 Our goal for 2019 is $2.5-million,” he said.
 The startup currently employs a staff complement of 14 employees.

 The startup plans to breakeven in the next one to two years.